bayrock/mymind.care/src/content/docs/resources/therapy.md

   order: 2
 ---
 :::note[Start healing today]
 Seeking therapy is a courageous step.
-These tools can help you find support.
+These tools can help you get connected.
 :::

 ## Locators